Knowledge of Uncertain Worlds: Programming with Logical Constraints: Additional examples

-\mypar{Unique undefined positions} Among the most critical information is information that is true in all possible ways of satisfying given constraints but cannot be determined to be true by just following founded reasoning.
+Among the most critical information is assertions that have a unique true or false value in all possible ways of satisfying given constraints but cannot be determined to be true by just following founded reasoning.
 Having both founded semantics and constraint semantics at the same time allows one to find such information.